J24RM/Trident/README.md

 - Viewing History (Menu Option 4): This involves creating a copy of the stack and then popping h (history size) elements one by one.
 This operation is O(h).
 - Viewing Consulted Pokémon (Menu Option 5): This iterates through a copy of the history stack (O(h)) and, for each relevant entry, performs a linear search on the Pokémon vector (O(n)).
 The total complexity for this operation is O(h * n).

+### Performs a correct and complete complexity analysis for the other components of the program

+#### Menu Option 2 (Ver Pokemones)

+His complexity is O(n) because it iterates through all the vector that contains the pokemones

+#### Menu Option 3 (Consultar Pokemon)

+Its complexity is O(n) in the worst case because the program searches through all the vector of the pokemones until it encounters the selected Pokémon, if the Pokémon is at the end of the list the program would search through all the vector of pokemones.

+#### Cargar Pokes

+His complexity is O(n) because the program reads through the entire file.txt to load all the Pokemons saved in the file.txt

+#### Complexity of all the program

+- Best Case (O)n : Selecting Menu option 2, 3, because their complexity is O(n) + the saving action to history which has O(1) complexity, making the total complexity O(n).
+For Menu option 4, the complexity is O(n) + O(1) for the saving action, resulting in O(n).

+- Average case O(n log n): This occurs when we choose Option 1 (Agregar Pokemon).
+The complexity is O(1) for the function's internal operations + O(n log n) for Merge Sort + O(1) for the saving action, which results in O(n log n).

+- Worst case O(n * h): Selecting Menu Option 5 iterates through the entire history stack in O(h).
+For each entry that is a Pokémon query, the program performs a linear search in the pokemones vector in O(n).
+Assuming that all the entries are Pokémon queries, the complexity is O(h * n).

 ## SICT0302: Decision Making

 ### Select a sorting algorithm appropriate to the problem and use it correctly.